-If the friends of gvSIG They keep their promise, next Monday 27 of July we will have the stable 1.9 version.
-For now the testing has been great, according to the volume that is perceived in the Distribution lists.
-While Monday arrives, by the time I hope to have the satisfaction of congratulating the fulfillment of the word, at the expense of the safe pauses that the developers must take, let's take a look at Quantum GIS like a bird of prey.
+If the friends of gvSIG They keep their promise, next Monday July 27 we will have version 1.9 stable.
+So far the testing has been great, according to the volume perceived in the Distribution lists.
+While Monday arrives, by the time I hope to have the satisfaction of congratulating the word compliance, at the expense of the sure sleeplessness that developers must bring, let's take a look at Quantum GIS like this from a bird's eye view.

-QGIS was developed in C ++ using Qt toolkit, runs on Windows, Mac and Linux.
-The project arises in May from 2002, with support for 26 languages and its license is GPL.
+QGIS was developed in C ++ using the Qt toolkit, it runs on Windows, Mac and Linux.
+The project arose in May 2002, with support for 26 languages and its license is GPL.

 Quantum GIS Appearance

-The iconography and interface design is the most redeemable, it does not affect usability, but it does have a corporate taste (it sells) when it comes to offering it.
-Aspect that Previously criticized of gvSIG, because at some point its appearance and disparity of creativity caused a manager to tell me "It looks like a veteran program, some icons seem to have been made with 8 bitstream Paintbrush".
+The iconography and interface design is the most redeemable, it does not affect usability, but it does affect corporate taste (sells) when offering it.
+Appearance that Previously criticized of gvSIG, because at some point its appearance and disparity of creativity caused a manager to tell me "It looks like a veteran program, some icons seem to have been made with 8 bitstream Paintbrush".

 But in this superficiality, QGIS walks very well, even with a simple click you can choose between 3 different themes of iconography very well conceptualized, just pass the mouse by the topic shows how the interface would look.